author

 1869–1926

-A hugely productive writer of school and adventure fiction, he helped shape the tone of popular British story papers in the early 1900s.
-He is especially remembered for creating the lively schoolgirl character Pollie Green.
+A hugely prolific writer of school and adventure fiction, he helped shape the lively world of British story papers.
+He is especially remembered for creating the popular schoolgirl character Pollie Green and for writing under the name Mabel St. John.

 by Henry St. John Cooper